 The Courtyard: The Courtyard is the private outdoor space that sits between the four buildings of the law school.
 When it is 50 degrees or warmer, almost everyone at Penn Law can be found in the Courtyard at some point during the day.
 The Courtyard also is home to the other Penn Law mascot… the not-at-all timid squirrels.

 OCS: This acronym refers to the Office of Career Strategy.

 TPIC: This acronym refers to The Toll Public Interest Center.
 It’s pronounced “T-PICk”.

 Clerkship (judicial clerkship): Judicial clerkship is a 1-3 year post-graduate position with a judge in federal or state court.
 The candidate who undertakes the judicial clerkship is called a law clerk or a judicial law clerk and provides assistance to a judge.
 A law clerk assists the judge in researching issues before the court and in writing opinions.
 Sometimes law students work with judges as summer interns.
 These are called judicial internships.

 Summer Internship: Summer Internships are the jobs you will seek during the summers after your first and second years of law school.
 These jobs are called summer internships.
-The Office of Career Planning and Professionalism will guide you in your search for summer internships, as they can be an essential part of your strategy for achieving your post-graduate professional goals.
+The Office of Career Strategy will guide you in your search for summer internships, as they can be an essential part of your strategy for achieving your post-graduate professional goals.
 Public sector internships may be unpaid, but Penn Law guarantees funding to students who accept unpaid internships in the public sector.